-Properties in the course of construction for production, supply or administrative purposes are carried at cost, less any recognised impairment loss.
+Properties under construction for production, supply or administrative purposes are carried at cost, less any recognised impairment loss.
 The purchase cost entails the professional services fee cost, and in case of qualifying assets, borrowing costs capitalised pursuant to the Company's accountancy policy.
-Such properties are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
+Fixed tangible assets under construction are classified to the appropriate categories of property, plant and equipment when completed and ready for intended use.
 Depreciation of these assets, on the same basis as other property assets, commences when the assets are ready for their intended use.